FlutterWay/firebase_for_all/README.md

 * [firebase_auth_desktop](https://pub.dev/packages/firebase_auth_desktop)
 * [firebase_core_desktop](https://pub.dev/packages/firebase_core_desktop)

+firebase_dart & firedart are both great packages that will suffice all your needs for firebase.
+On non-windows patforms it is more desirable to use original package with minimum risk of bugs and problems.   <br /> <br />

+This package will deal with channelizing task of these packages for you.
+It will automatically  switch between packages and allow you to run "Firedart" on Windows and "cloud_firestore" on any other platform.   <br /> <br />

-firebase_dart & firedart are great packages but on non-windows patforms it is desirable to use original package.
-This package allows these packages to be channelized according to the running platform.
-Which means firedart will be working on windows platform, cloud_firestore on other platforms.
-New classes and functions have been designed carefully so that you dont have to modify your old codes
+New classes and functions have been designed carefully so that you dont have to modify your old codes and migrate your project very easily.  <br /> <br />

 Like everyone else, I'm looking forward to the end of the flutterFire desktop process.
 I hope this library can help a little bit until then

 ## Features

 Currently supports the following firebase services: